Public Board Meetings

 Healthwatch Hillingdon board meetings are open to the public and are held quarterly.
 Papers can be downloaded from our Publications page, and the dates of future meetings are published on our events page.
 If you would like to attend our meetings and have any special recquirements (eg hearing loop or wheelchair access, please contact us in advance).

-Turkay Mahmoud is Vice-Chair of Healthwatch Hillingdon Board
+Turkay Mahmoud is Acting Chair of Healthwatch Hillingdon Board

 Turkay has lived in Hillingdon for 31 years and has significant leadership experience in education at school, local authority, regional and national level having worked in education and the public sector for nearly 40 years.
 During his career he taught in a number of schools in West London and was a headteacher of a new school.
 He later worked in a senior leadership capacity in several local authorities with responsibility for school development and improvement.

 During the past fifteen years Turkay has developed his own consultancy through which he has worked on a number of national change programmes: school workforce reform and extended services for schools.
 More recently, he has been involved in providing careers advice and information services to students through the Inspiring Futures Foundation (a charitable organisation).

 Turkay has devoted his time to Healthwatch Hillingdon in order to give something back to the community.
 Turkay’s aim for Healthwatch Hillingdon is to develop an effective, influential voice for Hillingdon residents in the provision of future health and social care throughout the Borough.

 Turkay’s aim for Healthwatch Hillingdon is to develop an effective, influential voice for Hillingdon residents in the provision of future health and social care in the Borough.